MarcelWeit/ItemHuntPlugin/README.md

 ![](https://i.imgur.com/t0aDeyy.png)

+### Additional Information during the challenge
 A **link** is provided in chat to the **Minecraft wiki** for more information on the item.
 ~~A passenger above the player's head also shows the current item to be collected [In Development might bug].~~
 The **skip item** can be used at any time to skip the current objective for the team.
 Using the skip item is still worth one point.
 **KeepInventory** is enabled.
 Each team has its own **backpack** where they can store items.
 **1.4: Voting System** to skip the night.
 Only if all players in the world pressed yes the night is skipped.
+If you set the amount of updraft items to greater than zero each team will get an **additional updraft item** after obtaining the target item.

 ![](https://i.imgur.com/S21SYVw.png)

-If you set the amount of updraft items to greater than zero each team will get an **additional updraft item** after obtaining the target item.
+### Additional Information on when the Challenge has ended
 When the timer has run out, the server operator can use the **results command** to display the results.
 The command must be run for each place, starting with the last place.
 An inventory will be displayed showing when the item was collected and by whom.